w3f/Grants-Program/applications/konomi.md

 We have been documenting the project progress and also our understanding of the DOT ecosystem in our blog.

 ## Future Plans
 Konomi aims to bridge the gap between crypto and fiat world by offering an easy to use, high performance product for users to trade and manage their crypto assets.
 In the mid term, we plan to implement cross-chain liquidity aggregation protocols since the current products could not execute trade orders across parachains simultaneously.
 In the long term, acquiring fiat-based customers and develop efficient cross-chain technology are the two strategic focus.
 In terms of fiat to crypto gateways, there have been many licensed service providers but it is yet to achieve mainstream adoption.
 With regulated players eying in this space, there will be more users and more demand for DeFi products.
-Furthermore, we believe that cross-chain infrastructure is going to be an important building block for crypto industry going forward.
-Current solutions for BTC and other assets to support Ethereum are either centralised or slow in speed.
+Furthermore, we believe that cross-chain infrastructure is going to be an important building block for crypto industry going forward since current solutions for BTC and other assets supported on Ethereum are either centralised or slow in speed.

 ## Additional Information :heavy_plus_sign: